department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/10-10EZR Form/10-10EZR Product Brief (standalone form).md

 - Build a standalone 10-10EZR form online
 - Provide an authenticated experience only
 - Check for enrolled or registered for VA health care
-- Pre-fill all available fields with data from Enrollment System
+- Pre-fill all available fields with data from Enrollment System - Veteran info and Insurance only
 - Include legal/regulatory verbiage on Review page (similar to 10-10EZ for copays, assignment of benefits, etc)
 - Allow Veterans to print Confirmation page
 - Enrollment system will trigger generic email confirming receipt of the form